 The EMA provides a form of scientific advice specifically for orphan medicines called protocol assistance.
-This allows sponsors to get answers to their questions on the types of studies needed to demonstrate the medicine's quality, benefits and risks, and information on the significant benefit of the medicine.
-Protocol assistance is available at a reduced charge for designated orphan medicines, linked to a fee-reduction scale that depends on the status of the sponsor.
+This allows sponsors to get answers to their questions on the types of studies needed to demonstrate the medicine's quality, benefits, and risks, as well as information on the significant benefit of the medicine.
+Protocol assistance is available at a reduced charge for designated orphan medicines, linked to a fee-reduction scale that depends on the sponsor's status.
 There is no restriction on the number of times a sponsor can request protocol assistance.

-The EMA encourages sponsors to consider coordinating the timing of protocol assistance from the EMA with request for scientific advice from the FDA.
+The EMA encourages sponsors to consider coordinating the timing of protocol assistance from the EMA with the request for scientific advice from the FDA.
 Parallel scientific advice with the FDA is available.